-"You said it yourself, Dean, it's my fault...
-It's all my fault."
+"You said it yourself, Dean.
+It's my fault...
+All of this."
 Sam started to cry and dropped his head.

 Neither brother noticed Bobby as he had finally made his way over and stopped a short ways away from them.

 "But I started all this.
-They're dead because of me."
+They're dead because of what I did."

-"And I broke the first seal" Dean countered, his voice calm and steady.
+"And I broke the first seal," Dean countered, dipping his head a little closer to Sam's.
+His voice was calm and steady.
 They had equal blame, whether Dean had wanted to acknowledge that at times or not.
 Silence stretched for a moment.

 "I know you cared for Jo..."
-Sam dared with a small teary voice.
+Sam ventured with a small teary voice.

-"Don't" Dean warned but his tone was almost a plead.
+"Don't," Dean warned but his tone was almost a plea.
 He closed his eyes as his head drooped.
+It was too fresh.

-They stayed like that for a while, crying silently into one another, finding solace, even if it was temporary.
+They stayed like that for a while, crying silently into one another and finding solace, even if it was temporary.

 Bobby kept his distance.
 His eyes shimmered with tears but a small smile was on his face as he watched the brothers.
 'It's about damn time.'